addufres/question-dump/README.md

 menu for logout and add post button made

-basic logic for firebase connection for login and register and post crud
+basic logic for firebase connection for login and post crud

+## WHAT WORKS

+register users works with firebase authentication WOO FREAKIN HOO did it on mah own bitches!!!!